 100th Day Treat

 The last thing I like to incorporate into 100th day is a fun treat at the end of the day.
-I give my students a simple strip of Smarties on this card with a saying.
+I give my students a simple strip of Smarties on this label card.
 It is nothing huge but it shows my students that I am proud of them for making it this far and can’t wait to spend the rest of the school year with them!
 It’s best to print on cardstock.
 Click to download this Smartie Label Freebie.